 |Connectionless Food Steamers||109 ccf per compartment||50% of the equipment cost, up to $545 per compartment|

 2) Custom Retrofit Projects: these consist of unique or site specific equipment retrofits that result in project-specific water savings.
 They include any water savings equipment retrofit not mentioned in the Fixed Water Savings Equipment Projects list above that results in a minimum of 200 ccf of annual potable water savings and meet the program requirements.
 Custom Retrofit Projects are approved on a case- by- case basis and require metering 60 days pre equipment installation and 60 days post equipment installation to verify equipment retrofit savings.
 If you have a project that meets the eligibility criteria, pleas click the link below to register for SFPUC's online application system and complete the program application:

-The deadline for the current fiscal year 2020-2021 applications is May 1, 2021.
-Applications for fiscal year 2021-2022 will be accepted after May 1, 2021.
-For questions about the Water Efficient Equipment Rebate Program or assistance in completing your application, please contact our rebate team at email@example.com or call the Water Conservation Section at (415) 551-4730.
+The deadline for the current fiscal year 2022-2023 applications is May 1, 2023.
+Application for fiscal year 2023-2024 will be accepted after May 1, 2023.
+For questions about the Water Efficient Equipment Rebate Program or assistance in completing your application, please contact our rebate team at firstname.lastname@example.org or call the Water Conservation Section at (415) 551-4730.